nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   <tr>
     <td><strong>Command Line Interface (CLI)</strong></td>
     <td>
-      A text-based interface that is used to operate software (such as ConnectNUS) and operating systems.
+      A text-based interface that is used to operate software (such as CoDoc) and operating systems.
 CLI allows a user to perform tasks by entering commands. <br>
       Users enter the specific command, press “Enter”, and then wait for a response.
       After receiving the command, the CLI processes it accordingly and shows the output/result on the screen.